ASC 606 News Today: Mastering Contract Liabilities

 Anytime you receive money from a customer before you’ve held up your end of the bargain, you need to classify it as a contract liability.
 This includes prepayments, deposits, retainers, and upfront payments for annual subscriptions.
 This money isn't revenue yet.
 It’s a liability on your balance sheet because you have an outstanding performance obligation to your customer.
 You only get to recognize that payment as revenue once you deliver the product or perform the service you promised.
 Properly classifying these payments is crucial for keeping your financial statements accurate and compliant with revenue recognition rules.

-How to Present Them on the Balance Sheet
+How to Present Liabilities on Your Balance Sheet

 ASC 606 has specific rules for how you show these items on your balance sheet.
 You must present contract liabilities as a separate line item.
 You cannot net them against contract assets or accounts receivable, even if they relate to the same customer or contract.
 This rule ensures your financial statements give a clear and transparent view of your obligations to customers.
 According to the presentation guidance, this separation helps investors and stakeholders accurately assess your company’s financial position by clearly showing both what you’re owed and what you owe.